Hedging Plants and Hedges

 Many hedging plants will form very tall trees or shrubs if left unpruned.
 In general they will respond to trimming of their vertical growth by producing side shoots.
 Sometimes it is necessary to trim verticals in order to promote bushy sideways growth even though vertical height is also required.
 It is all part of the process of establishing a well formed and effective hedge.

 Hedges establish better and form dense bushy growth from the ground upwards more readily if planted as young, small plants.
-Many people look at the small bare rooted seedlings or transplants and imagine it will be years before they will achieve anything which looks like a hedge.
-If larger plants are chosen the result can often be that the hedge is rather gappy at the base.
+Many people look at the small bare rooted whips or transplants and imagine it will be years before they will achieve anything which looks like a hedge.
+If larger plants are chosen the result can often be that the hedge is rather gappy at the base at least in the early days.